 British Airways and Virgin Atlantic both have daily flights direct from Heathrow.

 I am pretty sure I have missed a few things that I love about Hong Kong as there is just SO much to do.
-There is no doubt that we will return many more times and I’ll have to write a “12 MORE great thing…” post.
-We hope you have an amazing time in Hong Kong and please do let us know if we have missed out your favourite things to see and do!
+There is no doubt that we will return many more times and I’ll have to write a “12 MORE great things…” post.
+We hope you have an amazing time in Hong Kong ticking off this Hong Kong bucket list and please do let us know if we have missed out your favourite things to see and do!